 Upgraded to a 100 KW Tecogen Cogeneration System (installed in 2015)

 Perhaps the most economically successful cogeneration system in the Bay Area is the project managed by North Coast Solar at 1200 California, a high rise condominium in San Francisco’s famous Nob Hill neighborhood across the street from Grace Cathedral.

-The 60 KW Tecogen cogeneration system installed at 1200 California Street in 1994 generates electricity for the living units and common areas, and assists the hot water system and hydronic space heating system.
-It produced $167,364 in net savings in 2012, and has generated $1,443,243 in savings since 1994.
+The 60 KW Tecogen cogeneration system installed at 1200 California Street in 1994 generated electricity for the living units and common areas, and assisted the hot water system and hydronic space heating system.
+It produced $167,364 in net savings in 2012, and has generated $1,443,243 in savings 1994 – 2012.
 Net savings are the value of the electricity and hot water generated minus the natural gas fuel and operating costs.

-North Coast Solar is now the project manager for modernization of the cogeneration system as the building prepares to install a new 100 KW Tecogen system in 2015.
-This new system has more advanced inverter technology and will produce more power as the building considers the installation of 8 electric car charging stations.
-The new 100 KW system is expected to receive a $42,000 rebate from PG&E’s Self Generation Incentive Program (SGIP) for high efficiency technology.
+North Coast Solar was also the project manager for modernization of the cogeneration system when the building installed a new 100 KW Tecogen system in 2015.
+This system has a more advanced inverter technology and will produce more power as the building considers the installation of 8 electric car charging stations.
+The new 100 KW system received a $42,000 rebate from PG&E’s Self Generation Incentive Program (SGIP) for high efficiency technology.

 In our preliminary feasibility analysis, North Coast Solar can calculate the savings you can expect from a cogeneration system.
 Sometimes the feasibility analysis requires monitoring daily energy usage, which we can provide.